lebateleur/lebateleur.github.io/posts/diagrammatic-causal-inference-2-napkin-problem.md

 ## What next?

 There is more to causal inference than causal identifiability.
 As I have been meaning to keep climbing Pearl's ladder of causation, I might cover counterfactuals in a subsequent blog post.
 As far as I know, anyone has yet to write about counterfactuals from the diagrammatic point of view.
 Stay tuned.

+**EDIT (27/05/23).** Robin Lorenz and Sean Tull just released [an arXiv preprint](https://arxiv.org/abs/2304.07638) on causal inference with string diagrams, including a treatment of identifiability,  counterfactuals and much more...
+Go check it out!